jasper-day/demosite/thoughts/goals.md

 - Learn new website development techniques and apply standards for documentation
 - Apply coding and automation skills (bash and python) to reduce repetitive work
--　Practice making efficient and lasting designs for the physical library itselｆ
+- Practice making efficient and lasting designs for the physical library itself